After Hours (Little River Band album)

 After Hours is the second studio album from the Australian rock band Little River Band, released in April 1976.
 It peaked at No. 5 on the Australian Kent Music Report Albums Chart.

 Lead singer Glenn Shorrock names this album as his favourite album by the band.

-The album was released in the US in 1980.
+The album was released in the US in October 1980.

 In between the recording of After Hours and Diamantina Cocktail, two founding members of the band departed: Ric Formosa (lead guitar) and Roger McLachlan (bass).

 Reception

 The Allmusic rating for After Hours is for the 1980 US version that is a compilation of leftovers from the Australian albums following the international release of Diamantina Cocktail.